Native Grasses for Ontario Gardens

 Growth and Care

-Big Bluestem thrives in various soil types, from sandy to clay-rich, and excels in sunny locations with good drainage.
-It is highly drought-tolerant and low-maintenance, making it ideal for challenging conditions.
+Big Bluestem thrives in various soil types, from sandy to clay-rich, but does best in sunny locations with good drainage.
+It is highly drought-tolerant and low-maintenance, making it ideal for a variety of garden types.
 While it maintains a well-behaved clumping habit, it may spread via self-seeding.
 To control undesired spread, deadhead the seed heads before dispersal or plant your garden densely so no bare soil presents opportunities for the seeds to sprout.
 Note that in rich soils or without competition from neighboring plants, it may become floppy, so pairing it closely with other tall prairie plants is recommended.

 Ecological Benefits